Precomputing Multi-Agent Path Replanning Using Temporal Flexibility: Case Study: Rotterdam to Schiphol

-In practice, railway companies (in the Netherlands) use \emph{train handling documents}, which can be understood as a flow chart saying what the appropriate action is if a train traveling a specific route is delayed \cite{ProRailTAD}.
+In practice, railway companies (in the Netherlands) use \emph{train handling documents}, which can be understood as a flow chart saying what the appropriate action is if a train traveling a specific path is delayed \cite{ProRailTAD}.
 These documents thus specify the tipping points, when to delay the other trains, and when the delayed train should allow other trains to proceed first.
-For example, in the case of the Rotterdam-Leiden-Schiphol line, the tipping point used in industry for regular intercity and sprinter trains is~7~minutes; regular trains on the route between The Hague and Leiden can thus be delayed by~7~minutes to allow another train to proceed first \cite{Kemmeren2025}[p.14].
-Currently, these documents are created manually, although they are not specified for every situation.
-For example, there is no tipping point defined for this Eursotar case.
-So, FlexSIPP provides a safe and automated alternative to the industry.
+For example, in the case of the Rotterdam-Leiden-Schiphol line, the tipping point used in industry for regular intercity and sprinter trains is~7~minutes; regular trains on the path between The Hague and Leiden can thus be delayed by~7~minutes to allow another train to proceed first \cite{Kemmeren2025}[p.14].
+Currently, these documents are created manually, although they are not specified for every situation (e.g., this Eurostar case).
+So, FlexSIPP provides a safe and automated alternative.